aruanoguate/gitflow-in-azure-devops/README.md

 git fhs <hotfix-name>
 ```

-You can publish a hotfix branch to `develop` and `master` by running any of the below commands on a checked out hotfix branch, which will create two *pull request* on the server:
+When you're done with your changes, you can publish the branch to `develop` and `master` by running any of the below commands on a checked out hotfix branch, this will create two *pull request* on the server:
 ```console
 git flow.hotfix.publish
 git fhp